BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/SyntheticBuildingFilters/InsertPrecipitatePhases.md

 ## Description ##
 If precipitate phases have been included in the _Statistics_ file used by the _Initialize Synthetic Volume_ Filter, _**Cells**_ are assigned based on the volume fraction of the precipitate phase.
- Periodic Boundary conditions are selected by the user to be active or inactive. <BR>
+ Periodic Boundary conditions are selected by the user to be active or inactive.

 ## Parameters ##